 Thanks for considering ownership in the Bella Vista Property Owners Association (POA).
-Upon completion of a purchase, the new owner is now entitled to membership privileges in all POA amenities and services.
-This POA website utilizes an “online auction” format as follows: We expect to hold at least one online auction each month.
-During an online auction, our lots will be on display for a 4-day period, giving site visitors this time to research, ask questions, place bids, etc. To learn more about a lot offered in the online auction list, you will simply click on that lot.
-You’ll then see more information about the lot, including a satellite image, a googlemaps link, and the current bid price.
-The highest completed bid price at the end of the online auction will be the winning bidder, and will be immediately notified by email and/or phone.
+Upon completion of a purchase, the new owner is entitled to membership privileges in all POA amenities and services.
+This POA website utilizes an “online auction” format as follows: We conduct an online auction when we have lots available, which can be as often as once each 30 to 45 days.
+Check availability on our HOME PAGE, or you can CLICK HERE to request email updates.
+During an online auction, our lots will be on display for a 4-day period, giving site visitors this time to research, ask questions, register to bid, place bids, etc. To learn more about a lot offered in the online auction list, you will simply click on that lot.
+You’ll then see more information about the lot, including a satellite image, the legal description (lot, block, and subdivision name), the type of lot (membership lot or building lot), a googlemaps link, current bid price, etc. The highest completed bid price at the end of day-4 of the online auction will be the winning bidder, and will be immediately notified by email and/or phone.
 Winners will be required to complete their purchase as outlined in the “Terms” section below.

 During the 4-day online auction period, go to https://lotsinbellavista.com/ to view and research the POA-owned lots currently available.
-These are vacant unimproved lots and are located throughout the various 300 Bella Vista subdivisions.
-If there are any lots located in the subdivision named “BV Original”, they will be classified as membership lots and should be purchased for membership privileges only.
-Lots located in all other subdivisions are classified as building lots and will qualify for a building permit if all Bella Vista City, Arkansas Department of Health, and Architectural Control Committee conditions are met.
+When lots are on display they will be identified with a legal description, which is a lot number, a block number, and a subdivision name (ex: Lot 1 Block 1 Avondale Subdivision).
+All lots are vacant and unimproved, and are located throughout the various 300 Bella Vista subdivisions.
+If there is a lot available in the subdivision named “BV Original”, buy it for membership privileges only because lots in BV Original subdivision will not qualify for a building permit.
+Lots located in all other subdivisions are classified as building lots and will qualify for a building permit if all Architectural Control Committee (ACC), Bella Vista City (CITY), and Arkansas Department of Health (STATE) conditions are met.
 All lots confer membership privileges to the owner.
 It is your responsibility to know which type of lot you are purchasing.

 BIDDING REQUIRES REGISTRATION

 To bid on property in our online-auction, you must first register.
-In the registration process you’ll be required to give us your first and last name, a “Display Name” (the Display Name will be visible to other bidders and could be just your initials or whatever name you wish), your email address, your mailing address, your phone number.
-The contact information you provide will be used by POA staff to reach you if you are a winning bidder.
-Also during registration you will establish your own password, which is visible to no one else, and should be kept in a secure location in case you want to login and bid at some time in the future.
+In the registration process you’ll be required to give us your first and last name, a “Display Name” (the Display Name will be visible to other bidders and can be whatever name you wish), your email address, your mailing address, and your phone number.
+It is important that you are accurate and complete in the contact information you provide as this will be used by POA staff to reach you if you are a winning bidder.
+Also during registration you will establish your own password, which is visible to no one else and should be kept in a secure location in case you want to login and bid at some time in the future.
 Once registered you can login anytime to access your account Dashboard, where you can view current listings or recent orders, manage your contact information, and edit your password or other account details.

 Bidding on a lot is a contractual obligation.
 When deciding if you are going to bid, be sure you are happy and ready to pay if yours is the winning bid.
 This site uses Automatic Bidding!
 Automatic bidding can keep your bid in the lead, without your having to be on the website.
 With automatic bidding you will simply enter your “Max Bid” (the highest price you are willing to pay), and the site will then automatically keep you $100 above other bidders, up to the Max Bid amount you selected.
 If the bid goes higher than your Max Bid, you will be sent an email notice that you have been outbid, and you can then either set another Max Bid or do nothing.